RaspAP/raspap-docs/docs/captive.md

 Feb 11 09:19:46 raspberrypi nodogsplash[10538]: [5][Tue Feb 11 09:19:46 2020][10539](src/fw_iptables.c:382) Initializing firewall rules
 ```

+!!! note "Note"
-**Note:** The captive portal may be stopped with `sudo systemctl stop nodogsplash.service` or disabled completely with `sudo systemctl disable nodogsplash.service`.
+    The captive portal may be stopped with `sudo systemctl stop nodogsplash.service` or disabled completely with `sudo systemctl disable nodogsplash.service`.

 ## Connecting clients
 Connect a client to RaspAP's hotspot.
 You should now see nodogsplash's captive portal screen: